ambielecki/e28/independent-study/README.md

 ### Cleanup - images etc

 One downside of docker is that it can create a lot of files and take up a decent amount of storage space.
 Images can have intermediary build steps that are saved, old containers can be left dangling, etc, and this can add up.
+More information on how to remove old networks, images, and containers can be found at the link below.

 Sources:
 <https://docs.docker.com/config/pruning/>